Kiuwan logo

 1. Identification: First, identify who has access to your data and what data they have access to.
 If you notice any unwarranted access, adjust your permission levels for better security.

-3. Controls: Build controls into your data framework, regulating data access and usage.
+3. Controls: Build controls into your data framework to regulate data access and usage.
 Consider implementing the principle of least privilege, so unauthorized internal and external personnel cannot view unnecessary data.

 4. Leadership: Form a collaborative data governance panel from legal, IT, and other relevant departments.
 This way, you can decide how your data management aligns with your other initiatives and business strategy.